PrincessStelllar/Cobblemon-Overclocked/MCP-Changelog.md

 - **Introducing PokéDollars!**
   - **PokéDollars** are now the primary in-game currency!
   - Earnable through **quests, various in-game events, and future merchant trades!**
-  - **Lightman’s Currency coins will soon be convertible** to PokéDollars.
   - **Merchant trade tables will be updated soon** to reflect this new currency shift.

+- **Lightman’s Currency as a Loot Source**  - No more clogged up loot tables!
+  - All **Lightman’s Coins removed from mob drops, loot tables, and minting.**
+  - **A way to convert old Lightman’s Coins to PokéDollars is coming soon!**